BrettMayson/HEMTT/docs/usage.md

 Build the project into PBO files.
 HEMTT will only build the files that have changed.

 ## addons
 A comma seperated list of addon to build.
 HEMTT will build all addons in the `./addons` folder if no addons are specified.
+HEMTT will always build all addons when using `--release`.

 **Build all**
 `hemtt build`